-Steve Martin, the sportscaster at Channel 5 and who started out at WMKR radio in Millinocket.
+Steve Martin, the sportscaster at Channel 5 and who started out at WMKR radio in Millinocket, Maine.
 Martin went on to be the voice of the Charlotte Hornets.
-Gordon Manuel was the channel 5 news director and everyone wore a unique shade of yellow jackets.
+Gordon Manuel was the channel 5 telejournal news director.
+Everyone wore a unique shade of yellow jackets.

 The Maine television broadcast studio sets looked pretty crude up close and in person.

 Because the resolution of television was not high definition and all those imperfections were lost on the big tube not flat screen television receiver sets.
 The big cathode ray tubes added an extra fifteen pounds to the broadcast personality at the time.

 After college, while waiting for my new wife from Bangor to graduate from college, I shifted broadcast stations again to the number one rated WZON.

 Bought from the Maine Broadcasting system by horror writer Stephen King, money was invested for a great on air staff, new transmitter and sound processors.

 A reworked format at the old WLBZ aka WACZ 620 AM outlet back on Broadway is where I shifted.

 Tim Comer crooned 10-2 day time air shift.
 Mike O’Hara woked up the AM drive time listenership.
 24 hour broadcasting in the Bangor radio market back in the late 1970’s, early 1980’s!

 Humble But Nonetheless Mighty John Marshall was the station program director.